OmnisStudio/Omnis-Signature/README.md

  <script type="text/javascript" src="scripts/ctl_net_omnis_signature.js"></script>
 ```
 5. Start Omnis Studio.
-6. With the libraries node selected in the Studio Browser, press the New Lib from JSON hyperlink, set the JSON Tree Path to the JSSIGNATURE folder and select a location for your new library.
+6. With the libraries node selected in the Studio Browser, press the New Lib from JSON hyperlink, set the JSON Tree Path to the JSSIGNATURE folder (containing demo library exported as JSON) and select a location for your new library.
 7. Press Import and the demo library should be ready to use.